 But be careful not to confuse them with Super Sento: large complexes for fun and relaxation, often featuring several different types of baths and other services such as restaurants, which generally prohibit tattoos.

-What other places in Japan can be challenging to access with tattoos?
+What Other Places in Japan can be Challenging to Access with Tattoos?

 Some beaches are also off-limits to people with large tattoos (small ones are usually not a problem).
 If you want to go to a beach where tattoos are prohibited, we recommend wearing beach clothes with long sleeves or legs so that your tattoos aren’t showing.
 Note that in Japan, many people swim in clothes to protect themselves from the sun.
 The beach regulation regarding tattoos is generally in line with local attitudes.
 You’re more likely to be refused access to a beach in Kobe or Osaka than in Okinawa, where tattoos are perceived in a radically different way and are no problem at all, even if you have a lot of them.

 The last places you might encounter difficulties with tattoos are sports recreation centers and swimming pools.
 These might not be the first on your list of places to visit as a tourist in Japan, but it’s important to point them out.
 Generally, sports facilities simply ask you to cover your tattoos during your session.
-It’s usually on a case-by-case basis, depending on the franchise, so best check beforehand.
+It’s usually on a case-by-case basis, depending on the franchise, so best to check beforehand.

 As seen from abroad, traveling in Japan with tattoos may seem quite restrictive, but the reality is not as terrible as you might think.
-Having lived in Japan with three-fourths of my body covered in tattoos, I never encountered any difficulties in my daily life because of my tattoos.
+Having lived in Japan with most of my body covered in tattoos, I have never encountered any difficulties in my daily life because of my tattoos.
 I could enter all the places mentioned in this article without any problem.
 You quickly get used to checking the regulations before any site you want to visit.
 Of course, onsen usually tops the list of desirable experiences, but Japan is also full of places and landscapes where tattoos are no problem.
-So don’t hesitate to travel to Japan and discover its many wonders, whether you’re tattooed or not!
+So don’t hesitate to travel to Japan and discover its many wonders, whether you’re tattooed or not.

-Translated by Cherise
+Translated by Cherise Fong